open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 ## Add tags to an Activity

-Tags let you attach key/value pairs to an `Activity` so it carries more information about the current operation that it's tracking.
+Tags (the equivalent of Attributes in OpenTelemetry) let you attach key/value pairs to an `Activity` so it carries more information about the current operation that it's tracking.

 ```csharp
 using var myActivity = MyActivitySource.StartActivity("SayHello")